Adamant-im/adamant-2fa/README.md

 To use ADAMANT 2FA, you have to install [ADAMANT Console](https://github.com/Adamant-im/adamant-console) on your server and use [`Send message`](https://github.com/Adamant-im/adamant-console/wiki/Available-Commands#message) method.
 2FA codes are sent from account set in Console’s configuration.
 Other than that, ADAMANT 2FA implementation is no different from classical approaches of sending one-time codes.

-This repository is only a example of ADAMANT 2FA implementation.
+This repository is only an example of ADAMANT 2FA implementation.

 ## Prerequisites
 * [adamant-console](https://github.com/Adamant-im/adamant-console/wiki/Installation-and-configuration)